 It is important to clarify that the free environment we create for children is within the context of our school community.
 This means that there is a big difference between being “free” and having a “free for all”.
 Because we balance freedom with responsibility to the community, my rights must be checked when they start to infringe upon yours.
 Another way to say this is that we provide the children with a strong “container.”
 This allows children to feel the natural limits that are present within a community.
 The container is present for any age group, but as a child grows within Patchwork they become better at noticing when they are bumping up against the edges of the container without needing as much support from their community.

 Responsibility also means taking ownership for one’s feelings, needs, behaviors and actions.
-A child may not knock over another child’s tower intentionally, and yet it can be helpful to have support in recognizing one’s intention, taking responsibility for one’s impact and learning how to communicate and transform conflict.
+A child may not consciously knock over another child’s tower, and thus it can be helpful to have support in considering one’s intention and at the same time taking responsibility for one’s impact.
+Ultimately, this provides the awareness necessary for compassionate communication and conflict transformation.

 Much has been written about the importance of being kind to each other and in some ways it is just that.
 Also, at the heart of compassion is learning about our perceptions of ourselves and others.
 We encourage children, through modeling and scaffolding, to consider each other’s point of view or do what is known as “perspective sharing”.
 Through the practice of listening to each other and being heard, we watch as children become more and more skilled at caring communication, laying the groundwork for a life of compassionate interaction with others.